NotATinCan/NotATinCan.github.io/_reports/_rituals/2026-07-31-Breathing-Calm-s2.md

 5. Emotional Response

 Immersion was optimal.
-I was feeling gappy and content.
+I was feeling happy and content.

 ⸻

 6. Task Difficulty

 Instructions were simple and straightforward and required a minute of my time.

 ⸻